monsoon235/monsoon235.github.io/source/about/index.md

 ## Research Experience

-- **Graduate Student**, University of Science and Technology of China, 2021 - Now
+- **Graduate Student**, University of Science and Technology of China, Sep 2021 - Jun 2024
 - **Research Internship**, University of Hong Kong, Jul 2020 - Aug 2020

 ## Work Experience

-- **Teaching Assistance**, University of Science and Technology of China, Sept 2020 - Jan 2021
+- **Teaching Assistance**, University of Science and Technology of China, Sep 2020 - Jan 2021

 ## Interests